Groupon's Mason to tie the knot right after planned IPO

 Those working on the IPO are aware of the October wedding and have been trying to accommodate it, one person familiar with the situation said.

-Chicago-based Groupon filed with U.S. regulators in June for an IPO of up to $750 million (455 million pounds).
+Chicago-based Groupon filed with U.S. regulators in June for an IPO of up to $750 million.
 It has not yet said how many shares it or shareholders -- including Mason -- hope to sell, or set a price range.

 While Groupon's IPO should happen just as Mason and Gillespie begin life as a married couple, there also have been IPOs dogged by couples dissolving their marriages.